 When managing IBS, potential causes need to be ruled out and patients should be screened for parasitic infection, gluten sensitivity, small intestinal bacterial overgrowth (SIBO), fructose and lactose intolerance to name a few.

 Parasitic Infection and IBS

 Symptoms such as bloating, wind, sweating and itchy skin can be signs of parasites living in your body.
-Anti-microbial herbs such as black walnut, wormwood and stemona are very effective for getting rid of parasites in the gut, as is the use of quantum physics technology.
+Anti-microbial herbs such as black walnut, wormwood and stemona are very effective for getting rid of parasites in the gut.
 Mediherb’s Wormwood Complex is a potent formulation for the control of intestinal parasites.
 Additionally this formula provides a soothing calming effect on the gut and has a beneficial effect on the production of digestive enzymes.

 Diet and Irritable Bowel Syndrome

 Since food intolerances are common with IBS, the first step in treatment should be dietary modification.
 Keep a symptom diary to assist you in pinpointing foods or lifestyle practices that are triggers for your IBS symptoms.
 Remember that IBS is a changeable disease, and watch for a regular response over several occasions before excluding a particular food from your diet.
 Firstly, try a low FODMAP diet.
 It is easy to identify your FODMAP food triggers within my clinic.
 You will know in just one session what foods to avoid during treatment of IBS.